What responsibilities do clinicians who object to medical assistance in dying (MAID) have to patients who request it?

 The CPSO’s policy has been the subject of a court challenge that could have significant implications for patient rights across the country.
 In June 2016, a group led by the Christian Medical and Dental Society of Canada (CMDSC) filed a lawsuit against CPSO’s assisted dying guidelines, and in particular, its rules on effective referral.
 In a filing to the Superior Court of Justice of Ontario, the plaintiffs claim that requiring an objecting doctor to provide an effective referral is “unconscionable” and represents a “violation of that physician’s Charter right to freedom of conscience and/or freedom of religion.”
 A panel of three Ontario Superior Court judges heard arguments in the case in June 2017.

 In their January 2018 decision, the judges ruled that the CPSO’s policy is legally justified, as it protects patients who request MAID from being abandoned by their clinicians.
 “The evidence in the record establishes a real risk of a deprivation of equitable access to health care, particularly on the part of the more vulnerable members of our society, in absence of the effective referral requirements of the policy,” wrote Justice Herman J. Wilton-Siegel in the unanimous ruling.
+The Court of Appeal of Ontario upheld the divisional court's ruling in a decision released in May 2019.

 Dying With Dignity Canada’s role